Kaleem Siddiqui: Biography

-Kaleem Siddiqui was born on 23 September 1957 in Phulat village of Muzaffarnagar district, Uttar Pradesh, India.
+He was born on 23 September 1957 in Phulat village of Muzaffarnagar district, Uttar Pradesh, India.
 His father Haji Muhammad Amin was a Zamindar and murid of Mahmud Hasan Deobandi.
 His mother's name is Zubaida Khatun.
-He was educated at the Faizul Islam Madrasa in phulat, founded by Rashid Ahmad Gangohi, now known as Jamia Imam Wali Ullah.
+He received his early education at the Faizul Islam Madrasa in phulat, founded by Rashid Ahmad Gangohi, now known as Jamia Imam Wali Ullah.
 In class V, he memorized first 7 Para of Quran.
 He passed his higher secondary in science from Pact Inter College.
 He completed his BSc from Meerut College.
 He then appeared for the All India Pre Medical Test and finished 57th across India.
 He later came in contact with Abul Hasan Ali Hasani Nadwi and was admitted to Darul Uloom Nadwatul Ulama to study Islamic subjects.
 He did not get admission even after getting the opportunity to get admission in MBBS.

+He has been the administrator of Jamia Imam Waliullah Islamia, Phulat, Muzaffarnagar, since the 1980s.
+He is also the president of the Global Peace Center and the Jamia Waliullah Trust.

+Political views

+In November 2014, Siddiqui remarked that "Indian Prime Minister Narendra Modi, who had faced accusations related to the 2002 Gujarat riots, appeared to be a more mellowed and responsible figure.
+He noted that Modi's recent statements reflect a change from the earlier controversies of 2002."